WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Assumes successful completion of: [Installing: Pulling Image](#installing-pulling-image) and current terminal session connected to running dlw container.
 + Create a <a href="#ConceptsProject">Project</a> directory assigning it the desired Project's name.
   + Ex: ```mkdir ~/project/xproject``` given Project name of 'xproject'.
-+ Create the <a href="#ConceptsComponentCatalog">Component Catalog</a> directory named "component" to manage a Project's Components.
++ Create the <a href="#ConceptsComponentCatalog">Component Catalog</a> directory named "component" to manage a Project's  <a href="#ConceptsComponent">Components</a>.
   + Ex: ```mkdir ~/project/xproject/component```
 + Create one or more <a id="ConceptsComponent">Component</a> instance directories with the desired Component's name.
   + Ex: ```mkdir ~/project/xproject/component/ycomponent``` given Component name of 'ycomponent'.
 + Create a Component's "context' directory.
   + Ex: ```mkdir ~/project/xproject/component/ycomponent/context``` given Component name of 'ycomponent'.
 + Create a Component's build context directory directory.
-A build context directory encapsulates all the resources required to successfully build a docker image.
+A build context directory encapsulates all the resources required to successfully build a Docker image.
   + Ex: ```mkdir ~/project/xproject/component/ycomponent/context/build```
 + Create and save a Dockerfile to a Component's build context directory.
   + Ex: Produces a Component that's slightly different from ubuntu:12:04.